History

 Combs, funnels, and soap dishes

 After the wars, there was a shortage of machinery and raw materials everywhere.
 Steel from scrap ships and munitions, artillery parts, and all kinds of ferrous and metal scrap were procured to Plastex for molds and machines.
-The scrap was brought by train to Lohja station and from there, it was transported by horse to Plastex's yard.
-This gave rise to things like, button and comb machines and molds.
+The scrap was brought by train to Lohja station, and from there, it was transported by horse to Plastex's yard.
+This gave rise to things like button and comb machines and molds.
 In 1948, Plastex's main product was a comb.
 A total of 234,673 dozens of fourteen different comb models were created with self-made molds.
 A year later, there were 28 models.

 "Is your kitchen Plastexized?"

 Construction work on the new factory began immediately after the share transactions in 1953, and at the same time, an unprecedented advertising campaign for plastic products was launched in Finland.
-“Americanize with Plastex dishes.
-Speed, convenience, and suitability for the most important workshop in the house, the kitchen.
+"Americanize with Plastex dishes.
+Speed, convenience, and suitability for the most critical workshop in the house, the kitchen.
 America leads the way in kitchen inventions.
-Create your convenient American kitchen...“ Advertising texts were repeated in large advertisements in Helsingin Sanomat, Uusi Suomi, and Hufvudstadsbladet newspapers
+Create your convenient American kitchen...
+"Advertising texts were repeated in large advertisements in Helsingin Sanomat, Uusi Suomi, and Hufvudstadsbladet newspapers.

 Learn about glassblowing